-- Complete courses as developed in a plan of study approved by the student's advisor and the department chair.
+- · Complete courses as developed in a plan of study approved by the student's advisor and the department chair.
 A minimum of 96 credits of graduate work must be earned.
 A total of 36 credit hours of lecture courses and 60 credit hours of research must be completed.
-Twelve credit hours of the 60 credits must be dissertation research. - Polymer engineering core (12 credits):
+Twelve credit hours of the 60 credits must be dissertation - · Polymer engineering core (12 credits):

-9841:621 Rheology of Polymeric Fluids 9841:622 Analysis and Design of Polymer Processing Operations I 9841:631 Engineering Properties of Solid Polymers 9841:641 Polymeric Materials Engineering Science 2 2 Polymer Engineering 600-level electives (9 credits): 9841:601 Polymer Engineering Seminar 1 9841:623 Analysis and Design of Polymer Processing Operations II 3 9841:650 Basic Engineering for Polymer Engineers 3 9841:651 Polymer Engineering Laboratory 3 9841:661 Polymerization Reactor Engineering 3 9841:675 Carbon-Polymer Nanotechnology 3 9841:680 Polymer Coatings 3
+9841:611 Structural Characterization of Polymers with Electromagnetic Radiation 2 9841:621 Rheology of Polymeric Fluids 3 9841:622 Analysis and Design of Polymer Processing Operations I 3 9841:631 Engineering Properties of Solid Polymers 2 9841:641 Polymeric Materials Engineering Science 2 Polymer Eng gineering 600-level electives (9 credits): 9841:601 Polymer Engineering Seminar 1 9841:623 Analysis and Design of Polymer Processing Operations II 3 9841:650 Basic Engineering for Polymer Engineers 3 9841:651 Polymer Engineering Laboratory 3 9841:661 Polymerization Reactor Engineering 3 9841:675 Carbon-Polymer Nanotechnology 3 9841:680 Polymer Coatings 3

-The Committee recommends 9841:651 to be compulsory for all full-time Ph.D. students, but it may be exempted as an elective for part-time students who are currently employed in polymer and related industries.
+The Committee recommends 9841:651 to be compulsory for all full-time Ph.D. students, but it may be exempted as an elective for part-time students who are currently employed in polymer